Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 - We are not taught how to manage our mind.

 - We are not taught how to show gratitude.

-Well I can go on and on, but to cut the story short, I will say that whatever we are taught today is basically to turn us into a fuel for the machinery that benefits a few.
+Well, I can go on and on, but to cut the story short, I will say that whatever we are taught today is basically to turn us into fuel for the machinery that benefits a few.